Monkey Prince: Powers and abilities

 The Monkey Prince possesses superhuman strength, durability, agility and reflexes.
 Due to his demigod status, the Monkey Prince is immortal, allowing him to survive from fatal injuries that can kill a normal being and possesses a regenerative healing factor to quickly recover from wounds.
 The Monkey Prince's demigod status also allows him to breathe underwater and adapt to harsh underwater environments.

 The Monkey Prince can separate his limbs from his body, which he can control telepathically.
-Due to his immortality, the Monkey Prince can survive being dismembered and decapitated by his enemies and can use his healing factor to reattach his limbs.
+Due to his immortality, the Monkey Prince can survive being dismembered and use his healing factor to reattach his limbs.
 However if the Monkey Prince's body parts are separated when reverting back to human form, he will die.

 The Monkey Prince possesses aerokinesis, or the ability to generate and manipulate forms of air and gas.
 The Monkey Prince typically utilizes this to create magical clouds from his breath that can be used in a variety of ways.
 These clouds can be used as modes of transportation that he can use for himself and others to fly on, move objects at a distance, or put people to sleep.
 The clouds can also be created underwater.

 In addition to changing between his human and monkey forms, the Monkey Prince can also shapeshift into any being he chooses.

 Much like his father, the Monkey Prince can create clones of himself from his own hairs.
 Originally creating misshapen clones, exposure to Lazarus Resin allowed him to create perfect but miniature duplicates of himself.
 Loose hairs shed from his body are involuntarily transformed into clones.
 After some training from his father, the Monkey Prince is able to create fully grown clones of himself.
 While the clones cannot replicate his powers, the Monkey Prince can create clones of other beings.

 Due to his training under Pigsy and his simian physiology, the Monkey Prince is proficient in martial arts and acrobatics.
 He also possesses a duplicate of his father's legendary Ruyi Jingu Bang, which has the same abilities as the original, including being able to alter its size, be recalled to its owner and exorcise demons and spirits.

 The Monkey Prince's powers are tied to his emotional state; extreme anger or arrogance turns his fur golden colored and sends him in a berserker-like rage while amplifying his powers while fear weakens him and reverts him back to his human form.
-Marcus' numerous phobias interfered with his early transformations but his training under Pigsy and adventures as the Monkey Prince helped him overcome his fears.
+Marcus' numerous phobias interfered with his early transformations, but his training under Pigsy and adventures as the Monkey Prince help him overcome his fears.